 - Freeride Skis – Similar in style, but wider, than all mountain skis.
 These are designed for powder and the occasional piste skiing.
-This type of ski is not ideal for a ski instructor course, but are a good option for those purchasing 2 pairs of skis when paired with carving skis.
+This type of ski is not ideal for a ski instructor course.
+They are a good option for those purchasing 2 pairs of skis when paired with carving skis.

 - Race Skis – Stiff skis which are usually thinner underfoot but similar in shape to carving skis.
 Race skis are suited to advanced skiers and racers and are therefore not recommended to intermediate skiers joining a ski instructor course.

 - Twin Tips / Park Skis – these are soft, forgiving skis with turned up tips and tails for multi-directional take–off and landing of jumps, rails and boxes.
 Bindings can be mounted further forward so positioning is not right for piste/powder skiing.
-These skis are a great play ski for days off in the terrain park but are not suitable for a ski instructor course.
+These ski’s are too specialised and not suitable for an instructor course.

 If you participate on a ski instructor course with skis that are designed especially for park or powder then you will find training more difficult and this can lead to exam failure.

 - If you’re unsure about what skis to buy for your course, you can wait until you’re in resort where our reps can help you buy the right skis for the season.